sidkshatriya/me/003-Rd-makes-significant-advances.md

 ## Don't let perfect be the enemy of the good

 A port is a messy venture.
 Especially from C/C++ to Rust.
 The `rr` codebase is Object Oriented while Rust is not.
-So its been quite a task to translate that to Rust.
+So it's been quite a task to translate that to Rust.
 Also Rust places so much emphasis on borrowing and ownership that the code sometimes feels polluted by those considerations.
 Due to these two factors I often felt that the Rust codebase was not as succinct as the C/C++ codebase.
 I sometimes feel that I needed to produce a more elegant Rust codebase.
-But in my experience its better to get things working and then progressively improve things.
+But in my experience it's better to get things working and then progressively improve things.
 My ongoing goal is to continue making the port more idiomatic Rust and improve code elegance but my emphasis is first on getting things working.
 Perfection can wait.

 ## If it compiles, it works